lakenen/view-school/exercises/04-upload-url/README.md

 # Lesson Five: Uploading a Document by URL

-... informative and insightful intro ...
+... informative and insightful intro ... (something about document names too)

 ## Your Task

 In this exercise, you'll write a node module `upload-url`:
 - export a function that takes two arguments: a string `url` and function `callback`
-- when called, the function should upload the URL to the View API and call the callback function with the result
+- when called, the function should upload the URL to the View API with a name of your choice, then call the callback function with the resulting document object

 Put your solution in `upload-url.js` in [this project's directory](/open/04-upload-url).